-- If on an application made by a police officer a Magistrate is satisfied that one or other of the sets of access conditions is fulfilled, he may make an order under paragraph 4 - 2 The first set of access conditions is fulfilled if- - (a) there are reasonable grounds for suspecting- - (i) that an indictable offence has been committed; - (ii) that there is material which consists of special procedure material or includes special procedure material and does not also include excluded material on premises specified in the application; - (iii) that the material is likely to be of substantial value (whether by itself or together with other material) to the investigation in connection with which the application is made; and - (iv) that the material is likely to be relevant evidence; - (b) other methods of obtaining material- - (i) have been tried without success; or - (ii) have not been tried because it appeared that they were bound to fail; - (c) it is in the public interest, having regard- - (i) to the benefit likely to accrue to the investigation if the material is obtained; and - (ii) to the circumstances under which the person in possession of the material holds it, that the material should be produced or that access to it should be given.
+1. If on an application made by a police officer a judge is satisfied that one or other of the sets of access conditions is fulfilled, he may make an order under paragraph 4.

+2. The first set of access conditions is fulfilled if -

+(a) there are reasonable grounds for believing -

+- (i) that a serious arrestable offence has been committed; - (ii) that there is material which consists of special procedure material or includes special procedure material and does not also include excluded material on premises specified in the application;

+- (iii) that the material is likely to be of substantial value (whether by itself or together with other material) to the investigation in connection with which the application is made; and - (iv) that the material is likely to be relevant evidence; - (b) other methods of obtaining material - - (i) have been tried without success; or - (ii) have not been tried because it appeared that they were bound to fail; and - (c) it is in the public interest, having regard - (i) to the benefit likely to accrue to the investigation if the material is obtained; and - (ii) to the circumstances under which the person in possession of the material holds it, that the material should be produced or that access to it should be given.

-- 3 (1) The second set of access conditions is fulfilled under subparagraph (2) or (3). - (2) The second set of access conditions is fulfilled if there are reasonable grounds for suspecting that there is material which consists of, or includes, excluded material or special procedure material, on premises specified in the application and- - (a) but for section 8(1)(d) the issue of a warrant under section 8 to search for that material would have been appropriate;
+- 3. The second set of access conditions is fulfilled if - (a) there are reasonable grounds for believing that there is material which consists of or includes excluded material or special procedure material on premises specified in the application; - (b) but for section 9(2) a search of the premises for that material could have been authorized by the issue of a warrant to a police officer under an enactment other than this Schedule; and - (c) the issue of such a warrant would have been appropriate.

-- (b) the material is likely to be of substantial value (whether by itself or together with other material) to the investigation in connection with which the application is made; and - (c) it is in the public interest that the material be produced having regard to- - (i) the benefit likely to accrue to the investigation by its production; and - (ii) the circumstances under which the person in possession of the material holds it. - (3) The second set of access conditions is fulfilled if, but for section 9(2), a search of the premises for that material could have been authorised by the issue of a warrant under an enactment other than section 8 or this Schedule and the issue of such a warrant would have been appropriate. - An order under this paragraph is an order that the person who appears to the Magistrate to have custody or control of the material to which the application relates shall- $\,$ - (a) produce it to a police officer for him to take away; or - (b) give a police officer access to it, not later than the end of the period of seven days from the date of the order or the end of such longer period as the order may specify.
+4. An order under this paragraph is an order that the person who appears to the judge to be in possession of the material to which the application relates shall -

+- (a) produce it to a police officer for him to take away; or - (b) give a police officer access to it, not later than the end of the period of seven days from the date of the order or the end of such longer period as the order may specify.

-- 5 Where the material consists of information contained in a computer- - (a) an order under paragraph 4(a) shall have effect as an order to produce the material in a form in which it can be taken away and in which it is visible and legible; and - (b) an order under paragraph 4(b) shall have effect as an order to give a police officer access to the material in a form in which it is visible and legible. - For the purposes of sections 21 and 22, material produced in pursuance of an order under paragraph 4(a) shall be treated as if it were material seized by a police officer.
+5. Where the material consists of information contained in a computer -

+- (a) an order under paragraph 4(a) shall have effect as an order to produce the material in a form in which it can be taken away and in which it is visible and legible; and - (b) an order under paragraph 4(b) shall have effect as an order to give a police officer access to the material in a form in which it is visible and legible.

+6. For the purposes of sections 21 and 22, material produced in pursuance of an order under paragraph 4(a) shall be treated as if it were material seized by a police officer.